peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  decimal numbers, except the intermediate division is not adjusted to fit the precision of the given arithmetic context.
 * `EDecimal RoundToExponent​(int exponentSmall)`<br>
- Returns a decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
 * `EDecimal RoundToExponent​(int exponentSmall,
                EContext ctx)`<br>
- Returns a decimal number with the same value as this object but rounded to a new exponent if necessary.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary.
 * `EDecimal RoundToExponent​(int exponentSmall,
                ERounding rounding)`<br>
- Returns a decimal number with the same value as this object but rounded to a new exponent if necessary.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary.
 * `EDecimal RoundToExponent​(EInteger exponent)`<br>
- Returns a decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
 * `EDecimal RoundToExponent​(EInteger exponent,
                EContext ctx)`<br>
- Returns a decimal number with the same value as this object but rounded to a new exponent if necessary.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary.
 * `EDecimal RoundToExponent​(EInteger exponent,
                ERounding rounding)`<br>
- Returns a decimal number with the same value as this object but rounded to a new exponent if necessary, using the given rounding mode.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the given rounding mode.
 * `EDecimal RoundToExponentExact​(int exponentSmall,
                     EContext ctx)`<br>
- Returns a decimal number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
 * `EDecimal RoundToExponentExact​(int exponentSmall,
                     ERounding rounding)`<br>
- Returns a decimal number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
 * `EDecimal RoundToExponentExact​(EInteger exponent,
                     EContext ctx)`<br>
- Returns a decimal number with the same value as this object but rounded to the given exponent represented as an arbitrary-precision integer, and signals an inexact flag if the result would be inexact.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to the given exponent represented as an arbitrary-precision integer, and signals an inexact flag if the result would be inexact.
 * `EDecimal RoundToIntegerExact​(EContext ctx)`<br>
- Returns a decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
 * `EDecimal RoundToIntegerNoRoundedFlag​(EContext ctx) FlagInexact FlagRounded`<br>
- Returns a decimal number with the same value as this object but rounded to an integer, without adding the FlagInexact or FlagRounded flags.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, without adding the FlagInexact or FlagRounded flags.
 * `EDecimal RoundToIntegralExact​(EContext ctx)`<br>
  Deprecated.
 Renamed to RoundToIntegerExact.